 3. Build value-driven segmentation

-Value typologies show and summarize the key characteristics of a customer, based on their value drivers, CX requirements and expectations.
-They are build based on both inside-out and outside-n customer insights.
-Defining these value typologies for your customer base will kick start your engine to be able to segment them based on their value drivers.
-Then you are all set to map out the road towards value-based differentiation.
+Value typologies show and summarize the key characteristics of a customer based on their value drivers, CX requirements, and expectations.
+They are built based on both inside-out and outside-n customer insights.
+Defining these value typologies for your customer base will kick-start your engine to be able to segment them based on their value drivers.
+Then you are all set to map out the road toward value-based differentiation.

-4. Map out the road towards value-based process differentiation
+4. Map out the road toward value-based process differentiation

-Which brings us to the last -yet not least- key aspect of this journey.
-Often, traditional segmentation is driven by elements like sector, region, industry, revenue, etc. as they are in place to drive efficiency and/or set the right priorities in operational execution.
-Enriching this traditional segmentation with customer value segmentation will allow you to focus on what matters most to your customers, while at the same time keeping in control of your own efficiency.
+This brings us to the last -yet not least- key aspect of this journey.
+Often, traditional segmentation is driven by elements like sector, region, industry, revenue, etc., as they are in place to drive efficiency and/or set the right priorities in operational execution.
+Enriching this traditional segmentation with customer value segmentation will allow you to focus on what matters most to your customers while at the same time keeping in control of your own efficiency.

 So, it is time to focus on what matters most.
 Start doing the right things and not just doing things right.
 Get started by thinking big, starting small & scaling fast.